Worms World Party: Reception

-Mike Wolf reviewed the Dreamcast version of the game for Next Generation, rating it four stars out of five, and stated that "even with the online issues, this is Worms at its finest – quick, easy, fun worm-blasting action".
+The Dreamcast, PC, Game Boy Advance and N-Gage versions received "generally favourable reviews" according to the review aggregation website Metacritic.
+The main complaint in the individual reviews is that the game was too similar to Worms Armageddon with merely incremental improvements.
+Mike Wolf of NextGen said of the Dreamcast version, "Even with the online issues, this is Worms at its finest – quick, easy, fun worm-blasting action."
+Miss Spell of GamePro said of the same console version, "While true to the series, the simple 2D graphics don't push the Dreamcast's capabilities.
+The heroic music and the comic voices are the best part of the game, which isn't saying much.
+All in all, you'll want to let this one off the hook."
+Edge called the same Dreamcast version "a purchase that can't be justified if you only plan to experience the oneplayer[sic] side."

-The Dreamcast, PC, Game Boy Advance and N-Gage versions received "generally favorable reviews" according to the review aggregation website Metacritic.
-The main complaint in the individual reviews is that Worms World Party is too similar to Worms Armageddon with merely incremental improvements.
+The PC version received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 units in the UK.

-World Partys computer version received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.
-Worms World Party was ranked Nos.
+The same PC version was ranked Nos.
 30, 70, and 94 of PC PowerPlay's top 100 PC games of all time in 2001, 2003, and 2004, respectively.
 It was voted by about 1.22 million gamers as the second runner-up for the Mobile Game of the Year in the Golden Joystick Awards 2009.
-Pocket Gamer retrospectively listed the port for N-Gage versions 1.0 and 2.0 as one of the twenty best games for the gaming phone.
+Pocket Gamer retrospectively listed the port for N-Gage versions 1.0 and 2.0 as one of the 20 best games for the gaming phone.